Mario Cerrito: Recognition and media coverage

+His work has been covered by top genre sites Bloody Disgusting, Dread Central and the long time running magazine The Phantom of the Movies' Videoscope.

 Other work

 Cerrito wrote and produced The House in the Pines featuring Mick Strawn as Director and Joe Nicolo from Butcher Bros. as composer.

 Cerrito provided the main film location for the horror film A Place in Hell.
 The film won best home grown horror feature film at the 2016 Garden State Film Festival.
 The movie was released by Anchor Bay Entertainment to multiple Video On Demand platforms.

 He has also produced Variety (2015), Arisen I SAW (2016), The Philly Offensive (2016), Chase Street (2016), and Right Before Your Eyes (2017), among others.

 In 2023, Cerrito started a haunted attraction business, Fear Village, at Voorhees Town Center in Voorhees Township, New Jersey.
 In April 2024, a fire in the mall stalled the plans to open.

 Cerrito made a short film called Wall Of Souls in 2024.